h0r0m4n/h0r0m4n.github.com/src/work/2021/siae-web.md

 Each component has been categorized, segmented, and labelled for each template and service.

-{% image "src/static/work/siae-design-system-components-list.jpg" "full" "" "This was the inventory spreadsheet that grouped around 200+ unique components across essential product flows." %}
+{% image "src/static/work/siae-design-system-components-list.jpg" "" "This was the inventory spreadsheet that grouped around 200+ unique components across essential product flows." %}

 The most important part of the design was to create a consistent visual language across all SIAE services.
 This included a new colour palette, typography and iconography.
 Working closely with SIAE's brand guidelines we start to develop a new identity system.